-Use this dialog box to load the contents of a file in Intel-extended or Motorola S-record, or msp430-txt format to a specified memory zone.
+Use this dialog box to load the contents of a file in Intel-extended or Motorola S-record format to a specified memory zone.

 Specify the file to be read; a browse button is available for your convenience.

 Restore

 Loads the contents of the specified file to the selected memory zone.